Where to Stay in Prince Edward County: Accommodation & Area Guide

 The bed and breakfast was just a quick drive from The County over the Bay Bridge.
 We had a car and we definitely weren’t the only guests doing this!

-omelette on plate with fruit and coffee on table at bed and breakfast
+omelette on plate with fruit and coffee on table at bed and breakfast.

 Breakfast was great – and the freshly baked muffins were awesome!

 The big, historic house was cool to stay in – with green space all around and ample parking.
 Our room (most rooms) came with a large veranda and patio furniture to enjoy.
-The hosts were friendly and the breakfast served on the front porch was excellent (it included freshly-baked muffins)!

 Again, please note that we paid for our stay ourselves.
 We weren’t invited to stay – we just booked it and we would recommend it.
 It even made our post on favourite bed and breakfasts in Ontario.